Discover Omnia

 Steady, predictable updates help employees feel connected to what’s happening across the organization—and make internal communication part of the everyday culture.
 Setting up a communication calendar can help ensure you meet employee expectations across channels and topics.

-Communication calendar for managing internal communication cadence across channels.
+Included in modern intranet communication strategies: Communication calendar for managing internal communication cadence across channels.

 Image 1: Communication calendar to coordinate messaging in different channels.